pfirsich/cpprom/README.md

 Prometheus has a fairly detailed page about [writing client libraries](https://prometheus.io/docs/instrumenting/writing_clientlibs) and I tried to stay fairly close to it.
 The only `MUST` I did not respect is that `standard metrics MUST by default implicitly register into it with no special work required by the user`, because the process metrics are platform dependent, while the rest of the library is not.

-## Thread Safety
+## Thread-Safety
-As required by the Prometheus documentation this library is thread-safe, but because I don't need it, there is a way to disable threads-safety and avoid locking and unlocking mutices needlessly (which might lead to expensive context switches).
+As required by the Prometheus documentation this library is thread-safe, but because I don't need it, there is a way to disable thread-safety and avoid locking and unlocking mutices needlessly (which might lead to expensive context switches).
 If you use meson, you can set the `single_threaded` build option to `true`.
 If you do not use meson, you can define `CPPROM_SINGLE_THREADED` (project-wide!).

-Note that all methods on `Counter`, `Gauge` and `Histogram` are always thread-safe.
+Note that all methods on `Counter`, `Gauge` and `Histogram` are always thread-safe (even in single-threaded mode).
-You only need thread-safety enabled, if you wish to call `MetricFamily::labels()` concurrently from multiple threads (likely) or if you wish to call any methods of `Registry` from multiple threads concurrently.
+You only need thread-safety enabled, if you wish to call `MetricFamily::labels()` concurrently from multiple threads (likely) or if you wish to call any methods of `Registry` from multiple threads concurrently (not very likely).

 ## Building
-If you use [meson](https://mesonbuild.com/) (I like it very much), you can integrate this easily as a subproject by and using the cpprom_dep dependency object.
-You can also change the build option `single_threaded` to compile a single-threaded version.
+If you use [meson](https://mesonbuild.com/) (it's very good), you can integrate this easily as a subproject by and using the `cpprom_dep` dependency object.

-If you don't use meson (likely), you can simply copy [cpprom.hpp](include/cpprom/cpprom.hpp) and [cpprom.cpp](src/cpprom.cpp) to your source tree.
+If you don't use meson, you can simply copy [cpprom.hpp](include/cpprom/cpprom.hpp) and [cpprom.cpp](src/cpprom.cpp) to your source tree.

-The process metrics are not included in the `cpprom.*`.
+Note that the default [process metrics](https://prometheus.io/docs/instrumenting/writing_clientlibs/#process-metrics) are not included in the `cpprom.*` files.
 To use them, you also need to include [processmetrics.hpp](include/cpprom/processmetrics.hpp) and [processmetrics.cpp](src/processmetrics.cpp).
 I do admit that this is somewhat unergonomic, but I am not quite sure how to structure it better.
 Let me know if you have suggestions.
 Also please note that the process metrics implementation provided by this library only works on Linux.